 What is rectal cancer?

-Rectal cancer develops when cancer cells form in the rectum (the last six inches of the large intestine).
-The rectum is a chamber that’s located between the colon and the anus.
+Rectal cancer develops when cancer cells form in the rectum, which is part of your large intestine.
+The rectum is a chamber that’s located between your colon and your anus.

 Who does rectal cancer affect?